kimjarvis/reemote/docs/source/using_the_reemote_cli.rst

     reemote -i ~/inventory.py -s examples/documentation/main.py -c Get_os_example

-This will run the command deployment on all of the servers in the inventory.
+This will run the deployment on all of the servers in the inventory.
+Standard output is written to the console by the cli wrapper.
-The stdout will be written to the console, our inventory contains two servers so the output will appear twice.
+Our inventory contains two servers so the standard output will appear twice.

 .. code-block:: bash